50th Street (Manhattan): Sites of interest

 On 50th Street between Fifth and Madison Avenues is the St. Patrick's Cathedral on the northern sidewalk, and 623 Fifth Avenue and 18 East 50th Street on the southern sidewalk.
 At the northeast corner with Madison Avenue are the Villard Houses and Lotte New York Palace Hotel.
 One block east, at the northeast corner with Park Avenue, is the Waldorf Astoria New York.
 The Beverly Hotel is at Lexington Avenue.
 The east end of the street, at Beekman Place, contains 23 Beekman Place.

-The album cover photograph for Miles Davis' "Workin' With the Miles Davis Quintet" was taken outside the building now called Success Academy Charter School, located between 9th and 10th avenues.